frnsys/ai_notes/notes/scratch/algorithms.md

 Average-case analysis and benchmarks requires some domain knowledge about what inputs to expect.
 When you want to do a more "general purpose" analysis, worst-case analysis is preferable.

+~~

+When comparing the performance of algorithms:

+- we measure the algorithm in terms of the _number of steps_ (operations) required, which provides a consistent measurement across machines (otherwise, some machines are more powerful and naturally perform faster)
+- algorithms may perform differently depending on characteristics of input data, e.g. if it is already partially sorted and so on.
+So we look at the _worst case_ scenario to compensate for this.
+- performance can change depending on the size of the input as well (for example, an algorithm $A$ which appears slower on a smaller dataset than $B$ may in fact be faster than $B$ on larger datasets), so we look at algorithmic performance as a function of input size, and look at the _asymptotic_ performance as the problem size increases.

 ### Other algorithmic analysis notes

 - Constant factors are typically ignored - this simplifies things, these constants can vary according to a lot of different factors (architecture, compiler, programmer), and in the end, it doesn't have much of an effect on the analysis.